PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 19:43:36
+Last updated: 2024-04-02 19:45:17
-Random Quote: We can only be said to be alive in those moments when our hearts are conscious of our treasures. - Thornton Wilder
+Random Quote: Be slow of tongue and quick of eye. - Miguel de Cervantes